 Helen is our Trust’s Administrative Officer.
 She has previously worked for the Environment Agency as a biologist, in local planning, and in care and admin roles.
 She enjoys spending time with family and her elderly terriers and getting in as much walking and gardening as possible.

-Jodie has worked in many parts of the UK and for a number of organisations, including the Wildlife Trust, the National Trust, a number of small charities, and County Councils.
+Jodie, our Trust Director, joined the Trust in November 2014 following a four-year conservation adventure on St Helena in the South Atlantic.
+Jodie has nearly 30 years’ experience in the environmental sector and has worked in many parts of the UK and abroad, and for a number of conservation organisations, including BTCV, the Wildlife Trust, the National Trust, a number of small charities, and local authorities.

-Jodie helps the Trust deliver all its objectives and overcome the many challenges and hurdles along the way.
-Her particular passion is community engagement and education.
+Her particular passion is engaging communities and schools with their local blue and green spaces and all the benefits this can bring for people and nature.
 She goes by the great David Attenborough’s mantra: “No one will protect what they don’t care about, and no one will care about what they have never experienced.”

 Vikki joined the Trust in January 2013.
 She manages our successful Catchment Partnership work alongside managing a team of staff, overseeing the delivery of some of the Trust’s significant projects and managing the Trust’s consultancy work.
 As part of the senior management team Vikki works to ensure the Trust is successful and continues to deliver an ever increasing portfolio of delivery to improve our rivers and their catchments for people and wildlife.
 Vikki was born in bred in Keswick, and pleased to be back living and working in her home town, having previously worked as a Senior Ecologist in Leeds.
 In her spare time Vikki can mostly be found enjoying the outdoors with her young family.